The tenancy agreement is a legally binding agreement which sets out the social landlord's obligations to carry out repairs in the tenant's home.

 If a court grants a possession order, the landlord can evict the tenant from the property.

-You may want to share the responsibilities of your tenancy with someone who lives with you.
-In a joint tenancy, each tenant is responsible for all of a tenant's obligations under the tenancy agreement.
+You may want to share the responsibilities of your tenancy with someone who lives with you and ask for a joint tenancy.
+If your landlord approves your joint tenancy request, all tenants should sign the tenancy agreement.

 You're already a tenant